 After being told of the nation’s oppression and enslavement, the story does not introduce us to an adult Moshe the redeemer, but to a young Moshe.
 The Torah’s cryptic inclusions are instructional as to how he came to be selected.
 The Midrash says that he followed a lost sheep into the wilderness, where he encountered the burning thorn bush, that wasn’t consumed:

 וירא ה’ כי סר לראות ויקרא אליו אלוקים מתוך הסנה – The Lord saw that he had turned to look, and G-d called to him from within the thorn bush.
 (3:4)

 This is the very first time he is spoken to about his special mission, to become leader extraordinaire.

-In fact the Meshech Chochma in his introduction to Sefer Shemos writes that at Har Sinai Moshe Rabbeinu was so elevated that he lost his free will and became something resembling an angel.
+The Meshech Chochma in his introduction to Sefer Shemos explains that at Sinai, Moshe was so exposed to reality that he lost his free will and became something resembling an angel.
 This was accomplished through his crystal clear understanding of Hashem, as it were.
 Before this, Moshe was an ordinary man who achieved the extraordinary.

-In all 3 episodes Moshe is shown to ‘care’ to step in to a fight that was not his, and to help the weak.
-When Moshe Rabbeinu saw a Jew being hit, or even gentiles being mistreated he would take action at his own risk.
-This was his quality and consequently the first trait to look for when selecting a leader.
-Maybe this is the meaning of the Pasuk:
+In all 3 episodes Moshe demonstrates his care to help the weak, and willingness to step in to a fight not his.
+Whether Moshe saw an innocent Jew being beaten, or Jews fighting, or Yisro’s non-Jewish daughters being mistreated, or a thirsty lamb desperate for a drink; he would take action at his own risk.
+This was his quality and the trait Hashem identifies in him: